 The result: Flaky and leathery skin that was so irritated it was patchy red.
 I tried heavy cream moisturizers and other sheet masks, but they didn’t help much.
 It was only after using Nature Republic Shea Butter Mask that turned things around – very quickly.

 The next morning, I woke up to a well-moisturized face and the skin didn’t look that red and irritated anymore.
-Within a few days, I achieved 80% recovery and my awful leathery and wrinkly skin were gradually shedding away.
+Within a few days, I achieved 80% recovery and my awful leathery and wrinkly skin was gradually shedding away.

 3. Greasy, but Non-Sticky